matomatical/reward-lab/workshop.md

 This workshop uses [JAX](https://jax.readthedocs.io/), a Python deep learning framework that is a modern alternative to PyTorch and TensorFlow.
-Much modern reinforcement learning research, including at Oxford, takes place in JAX, making it worth learning.
+Much modern reinforcement learning research, especially at Oxford, takes place in JAX, making it worth learning.
 However, today's activities don't require much familiarity with JAX.
 For our purposes, note the following: